Pipe penetration seals - insulation, hanging, pipe wall thickness and pipe end configuration

 Penetration seals

-Local legislation dealing with fire spread protection offers numerous solutions for fire-stopping pipe penetrations, e.g. it is obvious that the penetration of a combustible pipe or a metal pipe has to be sealed differently.
-Moreover, it has to be taken into consideration whether the penetrating pipe is insulated or not, and the system to be applied depends on the material quality of the insulation.
+Local legislation dealing with fire spread protection offers numerous solutions for firestopping pipe penetrations.
+It goes without saying that the penetration of a combustible pipe or that of a metal pipe have to be sealed differently.
+Moreover, it is important to know whether the penetrating pipe is insulated or not, and the system to be applied depends on the material quality of the insulation.
 The EN 1366-3 Test Standard covers a lot of these criteria.
 The table below contains a simple list of test arrangements depending on each pipe type:

 Metal pipes Plastic pipes